budgefeeney/ventureforth/docs/chapter4 - strings.md

  * Shown how to use the `TextShow` typeclass instead of `Show`
  * Converted our `Location` type to use `Text` and `TextShow`

-The code associated with this part of the tutorial is [here](fixme).
+The code associated with this part of the tutorial is [here](https://github.com/budgefeeney/ventureforth/tree/master/chap4).
+If you look, you'll see it has been completely changed to use `Text` exclusively, including the doc-test in `src/VForth.hs`.

-In the [next part of this tutorial](fixme) we'll create an additional type to represent `Item`s in a location that a user can pick up, address a problem of name-clashes between types, and look into some useful Haskell extensions to alleviate this.
+In the [next part of this tutorial](fixme) we'll create an additional type to represent `Item`s in a location that a user can pick up, address the problem of name-clashes between types, and look into some useful Haskell extensions to alleviate them.

 -----

 1. There is a project called Classy Prelude ([github](https://github.com/snoyberg/classy-prelude), [hackage](https://hackage.haskell.org/package/classy-prelude)) which replaces the standard prelude, which is almost 20 years old, with a newer, safer, more modern implementation using modern Haskell idiomata.
 One of the improvements is that 'Text' is used by default as the String type insofar as possible.
-2. You may have discoverd that you can use `show` to convert `Text` to a `String`, but the resulting string has all special characters escaped (as if for inclusion in Haskell code), and so is not suitable for human-readable output.
+2. You may have discovered that you can use `show` to convert `Text` to a `String`, but the resulting string has all special characters escaped (as if for inclusion in Haskell code), and so is not suitable for human-readable output.